aqilc/rustscript/readme.md

 - Simple Ownership rules
 	- `*` = Mutable pointer, `&` = Immutable Reference
 		- Cannot take multiple `*`s of an object at once.
+- Immutable strings
+	- `"hi" + 2`
+		- Checks if `2` has a `toString` trait and calls it if it does, then makes a new string with the combination of the two.
+		- If string size is known at compile time, it will not be put with the data.

+> Reusing a lot of code from `aqilc/jsc`